 Coordinated Entry is the foundation of the Homelessness Response System (HRS) and is designed to assess, prioritize and match people experiencing homelessness to housing opportunities.
 Coordinated Entry organizes the Homelessness Response System with a common population-specific assessment, a centralized data system, a “by name” database of clients and a prioritization method.
 Coordinated Entry Access Points are the community gateways into San Francisco’s Homelessness Response System and serve: Adults, Families and Transitional Age Youth (age 18 to 24).

 Operated by non-profit service providers, Access Points are crucial to the function of the Coordinated Entry process.
-At these Access Points, eligible individuals and families experiencing homelessness are matched to housing Problem Solving, shelter, housing opportunities, and other services in San Francisco.
+At these Access Points, eligible individuals and families experiencing homelessness are matched to housing Problem Solving, shelter (for youth and families with children), housing opportunities, and other services in San Francisco.

 Coordinated Entry Testimonial: